TEXT-S&P summary: Publicis Groupe S.A.

-Our 2012 forecasts are broadly aligned with those of Publicis’,. although we believe that posting meaningful organic growth in the fourth quarter of 2012 could prove more challenging in light of a weakening economic outlook for Europe, which may translate into reduced corporate profits and a wait-and-see attitude from advertisers in the region.
-This is despite Publicis’ continuing sound growth in emerging markets and digital services; the latter grew about 7.5% in the first nine months of 2012.
-Furthermore, we believe that advertising agencies such as Publicis may struggle to post significant organic growth in 2013, given the lack of notable events such as the Olympics and U.S. elections, and absent a marked improvement in the global economy.

-ZenithOptimedia has slightly reduced its forecasts for worldwide advertising spending growth to 3.8% according to its latest study published in Sept.
-2012 (it forecast 4.8% in its March 2012 publication).
-However, it anticipates 4.6% growth in worldwide advertising spending in 2013, including a return to slow growth in the European Economic and Monetary Union (EMU or eurozone) after a projected decline in 2012.
-While ZenithOptimedia’s forecasts are encouraging for ad agencies’ revenue growth in 2013, such a growth forecast could contrast with our macroeconomic anticipations for the eurozone.
-For example, Standard & Poor’s currently anticipates that GDP growth in the eurozone will contract by -0.8% in 2012 and will be flat in 2013.
-We previously anticipated a modest 1% growth in 2013 for the region (see “The Eurozone’s New Recession--Confirmed,” published on Sept.
-25, 2012, on RatingsDirect on the Global Credit Portal).
+Our forecasts may be more conservative than Publicis’, as we understand that it currently anticipates organic growth in the second half of this year to be higher than in the first half, thanks to continuing sound growth in digital services and emerging markets, and to the events mentioned above.
+ZenithOptimedia forecasts worldwide advertising spending to grow by about 4.8% in 2012, according to its latest study in March 2012, but this could be revised down markedly if macroeconomic fundamentals are much weaker than we currently forecast.
+For example, Standard & Poor’s currently anticipates that GDP growth in the European Economic and Monetary Union (EMU or the eurozone) will grind to a halt in 2012 after a 1.5% rise in 2011, and resume modest 1% growth in 2013 (see “No Fast Lane Out Of Europe’s Recession,” published on April 4, 2012, on RatingsDirect on the Global Credit Portal).

 Under our revenue growth assumptions for 2012, we believe that Publicis could post a broadly stable EBITDA margin at year-end 2012, depending on its ability to post revenues in excess of staff costs during the remainder of the year.
-Publicis reported an EBITDA margin of about 15.2% in the first half of 2012, unchanged from the first half of 2011.
-Its full-year EBITDA margin stood at 17.8% for 2011.
-We see margin stability in 2013 more at risk under our weaker revenue assumption for next year, which is more conservative than Publicis’ indication of a slight margin progression in 2013.
+Publicis reported an EBITDA margin of about 17.8% in 2011, roughly unchanged from its 2010 level.

 S&P base-case cash flow and capital-structure scenario

-Publicis’ Standard & Poor‘s-adjusted average debt-to-EBITDA ratio slightly weakened to 2x at June 30, 2012, compared with 1.8x on Dec.
-31, 2011, following the group’s buy-back of most of the stake held by shareholder Dentsu for about EUR644 million in February 2012.
+Publicis’ Standard & Poor‘s-adjusted average debt-to-EBITDA ratio slightly improved to 1.8x at year-end 2011, compared with 1.9x on Dec.
+31, 2010, thanks to a stable EBITDA margin and solid free cash flow generation.
+However, while we viewed Publicis’ credit metrics as strong for the ratings at year-end 2011, we expect average debt to EBITDA to rise significantly at year-end 2012 following the group’s buy back of most of the stake held by key shareholder Dentsu for about EUR644 million.
 Dentsu exercised its right to exit Publicis’ share capital after nine years of co-operation with the group.

-We view Publicis’ credit metrics as strong for the ratings at end June 2012, and anticipate these to remain so at year end 2012, thanks to solid discretionary cash flow generation in the second half and the early conversion--at the group’s initiative--of its EUR644 million convertible bond into new shares in July 2012.
-We expect, however, average debt to EBITDA to rise somewhat in 2013, as a result of the acquisition of LBi, a Europe-based digital services agency, for slightly over EUR416 million, and of our assumptions of weaker GDP growth in Europe’s largest countries next year.
-We understand that the LBi transaction should close early in 2013.

-We nonetheless anticipate that, under our base-case scenario, Publicis will be able to maintain an adjusted average debt-to-EBITDA ratio of substantially under 2.5x at year-end 2013, in line with the current ratings.
+We nonetheless anticipate that, under our base-case scenario, Publicis will be able to maintain an adjusted average debt-to-EBITDA ratio of under 2.5x at year-end 2012, in line with the current ratings.

 The group’s cash flow generation and cash conversion remain a support to its financial risk profile.
 Publicis reported ratios of adjusted free cash flow to average debt of about 35.5% in 2011, and adjusted discretionary cash flow to average debt of about 28% at the same date, reflecting a reported cash conversion of EBITDA into free operating cash flow of nearly 75%.